AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-edit.md

 >[!NOTE]
 >
 >You can also download the settings for one or more placements, or for all placements in a campaign, in XLSX (Excel spreadsheet) format; make changes to a limited subset of key fields; and upload them back to DSP all at once.
-See "[Review and Correct Placement Settings Using Spreadsheets](placement-qa.md)."
+See "[Review and Edit Placement Settings Using Spreadsheets](placement-qa.md)."

 ## Quickly Edit Key Placement Settings {#placement-quick-edit}